 - Exploring your treatment options, including inpatient and outpatient addiction recovery services.

 - Considering dual diagnosis facilities and other options for isolating the root cause of your addiction and treating it properly.

 - Reaching out to your friends and family for support, knowing that their encouragement can mean everything.

 - Committing to a clinical detox program, which is much safer, more effective and less dangerous than home detox.

 - Working with an addiction recovery specialist to develop new ways for coping with stress and temptation.

-Your journey will begin with an evaluation with our addiction treatment specialists, who will speak with you and develop a meaningful and safe plan for your addiction rehab and recovery here at Above It All.
+Your journey will begin with an evaluation with our addiction treatment specialists, who will speak with you and develop a meaningful and safe plan for your addiction rehab and recovery with one of the treatment partners of Above It All.

 Our facility partners offer options for both inpatient and outpatient care, and recommend that you talk to your addiction care specialist about the treatment that is right for you.
 Additionally, make sure you take advantage of the aftercare services our partners provide, which are essential for maintaining lifelong sobriety.